eecs280staff/tutorials/docs/setup_vscode.md

 There are no prerequisites for VS Code.

 ## Restart
 If you tried using this tutorial in the past and want to "start clean", here's how to delete all VS Code configuration files.
 This will not delete your code.
 First, quit VS Code.
+Your project directory might be different.
 ```console
 $ pwd
 /Users/awdeorio/src/eecs280/p1-stats